-When you apply for an auto loan, you apply for a loan that covers the total cost of the vehicle minus any money that you put down.
+When you apply for an auto loan or you’re looking for truck loans, you apply for a loan that covers the total cost of the vehicle minus any money that you put down.
 You’ll then make payments to pay off the total balance on the loan and the interest charged on the loan too.
 The down payment that you make can range from a few hundred dollars or more than $1,000, and some lenders will let you borrow money without making a down payment first.

 How Much Do You Need to Put Down?

 The amount of money that you need to put down depends on how much you can afford.
 You’ll also want to think about the total cost of the loan and your future monthly payments too.
 Experts typically recommend that you put down an amount equal to around 10% of the purchase price of the car.
 If you buy a car for $15,000, you’ll want to make a down payment of at least $1,500.
 Some will let you buy a car with a much smaller down payment though.

 Why Make a Larger Down Payment?

 While you can put down a smaller amount and still get a great car, those with little or no credit history will often find it helpful to put down more cash.
 This acts as a security to your lender.
 It shows that you are serious about buying a new or used car and that you took the time to save up money for your down payment.
 Lenders will subtract this amount from the total amount that you need and may decide that you are less of a risk.
 Putting down a larger down payment can help you qualify for a loan you wouldn’t otherwise get.